Episode 3

 If the Walls Could Talk Podcast™ – Episode 3: “Bad Apples”

-Throughout the 1990s, the FBI’s investigation into Edgewater Hospital shifted from a billing issue into something far more serious.
-Episode 3: “Bad Apples” traces how an investigation of another Chicago hospital led them to the insurance fraud scheme happening at Edgewater Hospital.
-Some of the doctors participating in the fraud at the other hospital also were on staff at Edgewater Hospital.
+The FBI’s investigation investigation into Edgewater Hospital took off during the 1990s.
+Episode 3: “Bad Apples” traces how an unrelated investigation into a Chicago hospital led the FBI to the insurance fraud scheme happening at Edgewater Hospital.
+What tipped off the feds?
+Some of the doctors involved in the fraud scheme at the other hospital also were on staff at Edgewater Hospital.

-The FBI also learned that management at Edgewater passed out bogus contracts to doctors in order to get them to send patients to the hospital.
-They also discovered that the hospital utilized what were known as “patient recruiters”.
-These recruiters went to homeless shelters in order to get people to agree to check into Edgewater Hospital.
-They promised these folks a free meal and a warm place to sleep.
-If that didn’t work, these recruiters also offered money and cigarettes.
+The FBI learned Roger passed out bogus contracts to multiple doctors in order to get them to send patients to the hospital.
+If that wasn’t bad enough, the hospital also utilized what were known as “patient recruiters”.
+These recruiters were paid to go to homeless shelters to round up people willing to fake symptoms in order to get admitted to Edgewater Hospital.
+These “patient recruiters” promised these folks a free meal and a warm place to sleep.
+If that didn’t work, they also offered money, drugs or cigarettes.

-The once proud Chicago hospital soon became known as a “butcher shop”.
-People within the hospital and in the neighborhood avoided getting treatment there.
 Nurses reported how doctors were quick to amputate limbs and perform procedures on people who didn’t need them.
 One patient describes how she ended up at Edgewater’s ER after suffering from a panic attack…despite the EMT questioning if she was sure she wanted to be taken there.
 This patient was shocked when the doctor pressed on her abdomen and informed her that she needed a hysterectomy.
-She immediately checked herself out.
+The once proud Chicago hospital took on nicknames “dead water” and “the butcher shop”.
+Hospital employees and people in the neighborhood even said they’d seek medical treatment anywhere but Edgewater.

 Support If the Walls Could Talk Podcast™ on PATREON and hear extra bonus content like our weekly “Second Opinion” episodes.

 Learn more about the crooked doctor, Monty McClellan, and his connection to the scheme at Edgewater.
-We’ll also share what happened when a small TV station recently did a fluff piece on him.
-It led to many viewers calling the TV station and asking if the TV reporter had bothered to look into his checkered past.
+We’ll also share how a TV station did a fluff piece on Dr. McClellan and how viewers called the TV station to ask if the TV reporter had bothered to look into the doctor’s checkered past.
 The reporter returned the next day to ask some tough questions and things got awkward.
 Dr. McClellan’s answers are cringeworthy.

 A separate investigation of another Chicago hospital led the FBI to Edgewater.
-We’ll discuss what happened, how the feds got tipped off and why those 900 tapes of secretly recorded conversations were so difficult to obtain.
+We’ll discuss what happened at that other hospital, how the feds got tipped off and why those 900 tapes of secretly recorded conversations were so difficult for us to obtain.

 Unlock bonus interviews and behind-the-scenes stories by supporting If the Walls Could Talk Podcast™ on Patreon.